This seminar is open to the public.

 Academy Scholar, Harvard Academy for International and Area Studies.
 Mahatma Gandhi Assistant Professor of Political Science and International Studies, Department of Political Science, Brown University.

 Faculty Associate.
-Assistant Professor, Business, Government and International Economy Unit, Harvard Business School.
+Assistant Professor of Business Administration, Business, Government and International Economy Unit, Harvard Business School.

 Associate Professor of Political Science, Department of Political Science, Massachusetts Institute of Technology.